rawatpranjal/iv-cnn/README.md

 # iv-cnn
-Estimating logit demand system with images.
+Estimating logit-demand for cars, with image data.